 Guess what?
-It's been one year since I graduated from uni and summer is well underway colouring the sky with positive, good-feel vibes.
+It's been nearly two years since I graduated from uni, my last major life milestone.
 Crazy, isn't it?
 Since leaving uni, I've embarked on a career in marketing communications which allows me to be creative AND make a difference.
 I love being financially independent and have so far lived in two different parts of the country which is amazing and scary and eye-opening.
-So, throughout this first year, just what have I learnt?
+So, throughout this time, just what have I learnt?

 Learning on the job is the best form of educationAs corny as it sounds, good grades only go so far.
 I was well aware of this fact when I first started work and rarely speak about my degree at length in interviews and applications.
 In the grand scheme of things, there's really only so much you can learn from a textbook and nothing beats real world application.
 Some of the smartest people I know never attended university.